JunchengDong0421/SakanaRM/README.md

 after database is set up and follow the prompts.
 - It is recommended to configure a new environment for testing, which is something the project can improve on.
 See [Potential Improvements](#workflow-model--potential-improvements) Part III.

+### CI/CD
+The CI/CD platform used for this project is GitHub Actions, and pipelines are only created for the main branch (*"origin/master"*).
+To make full use of GitHub Actions, configure testing correctly and add more tests.
+Do not forget to fork the repository first.
+Every time after a push is made, check that all Actions workflows pass.
+If you want to modify or add any workflows, go to the folder *.github/workflows* and check out the *.yml* files there.

 ### SSL/HTTPS
 The server is NOT configured to establish secure links.
 To set up HTTPS, Google for solutions then follow